matkonnerth/query4Opc/Implementation.md

 ### Source

-"Generates" nodes, example is the hierachical visitor.
+Visits nodes which are interesting for a query, example is the HierachicalVisistor

-#### HierachicalVisitor
+#### ColumnAsSource
 columns of a PathResult can be used as inputs for another PathMatcher

 ## PathMatcher